As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Fairburn

-Around ten miles south-west of Fairburn, you can find such agates.
-The area badlands to the south-east gem-quality Fairburn agates are also easy to find, among other specimens such as agatized wood, and even yellow jasper.
+Around ten miles southwest of Fairburn, you can find such agates.
+The area badlands to the southeast gem-quality Fairburn agates are also easy to find, among other specimens such as agatized wood and even yellow jasper.

 Oelrichs

-In Fall River county, South Dakota, the town of Oelrichs presents itself as among the best rockhounding locations in the state.
+In Fall River County, South Dakota, the town of Oelrichs presents itself as among the best rockhounding locations in the state.

 Scenic